 The TST is accountable to the Council of Ontario Universities, and must demonstrate that its standards and degree-level expectations are consistent with university-level education in Ontario.
-At the basic degree level, this accountability is structured through the University of Toronto and the Undergraduate Program Review Audit Committee of the COU.
-(For the standards and degree-level expectations for its conjoint advanced degrees, TST is accountable to the Ontario Council for Graduate Studies.)
+This accountability is structured though an agreed quality assurance framework, administered for the TST and its member colleges by the University of Toronto.